 Introduction

 Amongst the many truisms that exist in the museums sector is that there is a great deal of complexity involved in the making of policy within individual museums.
-In some cases the idea of ‘complexity’ is really nothing more than a general recognition that there is a lot of ‘stuff’ out there which affects organizational and actor behaviour, with museums staff being seen as subject to a large number of often contradictory demands from a large number of interested parties.
+In some cases the idea of ‘complexity’ is really nothing more than a general recognition that there is a lot of ‘stuff’ out there which affects organizational and actor behaviour, with museum staff being seen as subject to a large number of often contradictory demands from a large number of interested parties.
 These demands are located within particular sets of structural, behavioural and environmental characteristics which are assumed to have a range of independent effects on the processes of

 policy choice.
 This paper investigates these ideas by developing an empirical analysis of the management of the complex organizational and behavioural environments that museums are located within through the use of a critical realist approach to the relationships of structure and agency in the making of policy choices within museums.
 The role of professional values, managerial and accountability requirements, external policy demands and the individual choices and understandings of museum staff members are examined to investigate how the complexities of policy-making within museums can be understood and explained.